abhijit-exe/abhijit-exe/README.md

 ---

 Thanks for visiting!
-This GitHub is still a work in progress—just like me.
+This GitHub is still a work in progress, just like me.
 I am constantly learning, open to collaboration, and always trying to get better.